openharmony/docs/en/device-dev/kernel/kernel-mini-memory-debug-cet.md

 This example implements the following:

-1. Requests two physically adjacent memory blocks.
+1. Request two physically adjacent memory blocks.
-2. Calls  **memset**  to construct an out-of-bounds access and overwrites the first four bytes of the next node.
+2. Call  **memset**  to construct an out-of-bounds access and overwrites the first four bytes of the next node.
-3. Calls  **LOS\_MemIntegrityCheck**  to check whether memory corruption occurs.
+3. Call  **LOS\_MemIntegrityCheck**  to check whether memory corruption occurs.

 ### Sample Code<a name="section12709533354"></a>